SandyRodger/LS170-171/L1_the_internet.md

 -  The PDU within the IP protocol is referred to as a packet.
 -  The data payload of a packet will be the datagram/segment from the Transport layer above.
--  The logical seperation of meta-data in the header is determined by the set size of each field and their order in the packet.
+-  The logical separation of meta-data in the header is determined by the set size of each field and their order in the packet.

  <p align="center">
 <img width="883" alt="Screenshot 2023-04-08 at 14 50 17" src="https://user-images.githubusercontent.com/78854926/230724752-cd8ad922-5b7c-4dd4-84bf-3ac644be6c61.png">